Kuninoto/42_libasm/README.md

 `make re` - Deletes everything (object files and _libasm.a_) and rebuilds _libasm.a_
 #### Adding new functions to this library:
   - Add their prototypes to _libasm.h_
-  - Add their source files to _libasm_
+  - Add their source files to /libasm
   - Add their source file names to the "GENERAL" variable inside the Makefile
   - Rebuild the library with `make re`
 ##### To keep track of what's inside your resulting _libasm.a_ run `ar -t libasm.a`